Decision Pathway for Diabetes and Prediabetes

 Key: CVD = cardiovascular disease; GDM = gestational diabetes mellitus; NIH = National Institutes of Health

 1 Prediabetes identifies an intermediate stage in the development of type 2 diabetes.
 It is important to intervene at this stage to prevent progression.

-2 Consider testing in overweight/obese (BMI ≥25kg/m2 or ≥23kg/m2 in Asian Americans) adults of any age with ≥1 of the following risk factors: first-degree relative with diabetes, history of CVD, high-risk race/ethnicity (eg, African American, Latino, Native American, Asian/Pacific Islander), hypertension (≥140/90mmHg or on therapy for hypertension), HDL <35mg/dL and/or TG >250mg/dL, polycystic ovary syndrome, physical inactivity, conditions associated with insulin resistance (eg, severe obesity, acanthosis nigricans).
+2 Consider testing in overweight/obese (BMI ≥25kg/m2 or ≥23kg/m2 in Asian Americans) adults of any age with ≥1 of the following risk factors: first-degree relative with diabetes, history of CVD, high-risk race/ethnicity (eg, African American, Latino, Native American, Asian/Pacific Islander), hypertension (≥140/90mmHg or on therapy for hypertension), HDL <35mg/dL and/or TG >250mg/dL, polycystic ovary syndrome, physical inactivity, conditions associated with insulin resistance (eg, severe obesity, acanthosis nigricans), people with HIV.
 Consider testing in overweight/obese women, and/or who have one or more additional risk factors for diabetes who are planning a pregnancy.
-Test all women with prior GDM every 3yrs, and all other patients beginning at age 45yrs.
+Test all women with prior GDM every 3yrs, and all other patients beginning at age 35yrs.
 In overweight/obese children or adolescents, and those with additional risk factors for diabetes, test after the onset of puberty or after 10yrs of age, whichever is earlier.

 3 If tests are normal, repeat testing at a minimum of 3-yr intervals; more frequent testing depends on initial results and risk status.